Rent to own homes sounds like a great idea, in principle, for consumers who do not qualify for a mortgage now.

 Check if the owner has any lawsuits or has ever been foreclosed on.

-You also need to check if the property itself in free and clear of any tax payments and the HOA dues are current.
+You also need to check if the property itself is free and clear of any tax payments, and the HOA dues are current.

 Qualifying for a mortgage

-Usually the reason you’re considering owner financed homes is because you lack the credit, income, job history, or are self employed.
+Usually, the reason you’re considering owner financed homes is that you lack the credit, income, job history, or are self-employed.